-This early college/dual enrollment articulation agreement between Northwest Florida State College (the "College") and the Okaloosa County School District (the "District") is in effect from August 19, 2019 to July 31, 2020.
+This early college/dual enrollment articulation agreement between Northwest Florida State College ("College") and the Okaloosa County School District ("District") is in effect from August 22, 2022 to July 31, 2023.
 Early college/dual enrollment is one of the articulated acceleration mechanisms defined in Florida Statutes.
 The mission of dual enrollment, as specified by the Legislature, is three-fold:

-- To shorten the time necessary for a student to complete the requirements of a postsecondary degree and high school diploma - To broaden the scope of curricular options available to students, or - To increase the depth of study available for a particular subject.
+- To shorten the time necessary for a student to complete the requirements of a postsecondary degree and high school diploma; - To broaden the scope of curricular options available to students; or - To increase the depth of study available for a particular subject.

 A District Articulation Committee will review this Agreement each year.
 Composition of the District Articulation Committee shall conform to Florida rules and law.
-Voting members shall be appointed by the superintendent or institutional president and shall represent Northwest Florida State College, Okaloosa County School District.
-Guests and additional non-voting members may also attend and participate in the meetings.
+Voting members shall be appointed by the District Superintendent and College President and shall represent Northwest Florida State College, and the Okaloosa County School District.
+Guest and additional non-voting members may also attend and participate in the meetings.